 Police Box (TARDIS)

-Across the road from the Provand’s Lordship is a blue Police Box or TARDIS for all those Doctor Who fans.
-Not used as a Police Box anymore, it is a sometimes coffee place, and there are three dotted throughout the city, although this is the oldest as it was built in 1933.
+Across the road from Provand’s Lordship is a blue Police Box, or TARDIS, for all those Doctor Who fans.
+It is not used as a Police Box anymore; it is sometimes a coffee shop.
+There are three dotted throughout the city, although this is the oldest, as it was built in 1933.

-At this bus stop, you can also see the St. Mungo Catholic Church and Tennent Caledonian Brewery before you walk down towards stop 3 to see the wall mural of St. Mungo and the Robin.
-You can also see it from the bus as you go past, but you’ll have to be quick.
+At this bus stop, you can also see the St. Mungo Catholic Church and Tennent Caledonian Brewery before you walk down towards stop 3 to see the mural of St. Mungo and the Robin.
+You can also see it from the bus as you pass, but you must be quick.

 Stop 3 and 4 Hop-On Hop-Off Sightseeing Bus Glasgow

 These two stops aren’t compulsory, and I didn’t get off at them.
 At stop three, you could find the Merchant City, an area of bars and restaurants that comes to life in the evening, and the Glasgow Police Museum.
-Another free museum, it’s somewhere I would go back to see when I’m next in Glasgow.
+Another free museum is somewhere I would go back to see when I’m next in Glasgow.

-Stop Four has The Barras Market, which is open Wednesday to Monday.
-Here is a mixture of a street market, shops, pubs and indoor markets.
-Next door to the Market is the Barrowland Ballroom, and in the area is also Glickman’s Sweet Shop and St. Andrew’s Square.
-It is also here on the Gallowgate near Barrowland Park that one of Billy Connolly’s murals is.
-You can see it from the bus as it goes to stop 5.
+Stop Four has The Barras Market, which is open Wednesday through Monday.
+It is a mixture of a street market, shops, pubs, and indoor markets.
+Next door to the Market is the Barrowland Ballroom, and in the area are also Glickman’s Sweet Shop and St. Andrew’s Square.
+One of Billy Connolly’s murals is also here on the Gallowgate near Barrowland Park.
+You can see it from the bus as it stops at No. 5.

 Stop Five Hop-On Hop-Off Sightseeing Bus Glasgow